 The size selectivity of the fishing gear was evaluated according to the models proposed by Millar & Holst (1997).
-Selectivity analyzes were only carried out for barred sea bass and ocean whitefish because there was detailed information on their sizes and in relation to the fishing gear used.
-However, for other species, despite having sufficient information from the measurements, the fishing gear was not well differentiated.
-All measurements were analyzed as a single group because the data from logbooks were not disaggregated by sex.
+Selectivity analyzes were only carried out for barred sea bass and ocean whitefish from El Rosario and Isla Natividad because there was detailed information on their sizes and in relation to the fishing gear used.
+For other species, there was no sufficient size information, or the fishing gear was not differentiated.
+All measurements were analyzed as a single group because the data from logbooks were not sex disaggregated.
 The parameters of the selectivity models were estimated by fitting a log-linear model (Millar and Holst, 1997):